 - Potty Dance: Lou Jean does this after saying she needs to pee, much to Clovis's irritation, as she passed up a bathroom at an earlier stop.

-- Real Person Cameo: Kenneth Crone, the officer who was kidnapped in the 1969 incident that inspired this film, appears as a deputy.
+- Real-Person Cameo: Kenneth Crone, the officer who was kidnapped in the 1969 incident that inspired this film, appears as a deputy.

 - A Simple Plan: Hitch a ride to Sugarland, snatch the baby, drive away.
 What could go wrong?

 - Stockholm Syndrome: Officer Slide has clearly fallen victim to this by the time that he's trying to teach Clovis how to hotwire a car.
 At the climax, Slide sniffs out the trap that the cops have laid for Clovis and tells him not to go in, but Lou Jean insists that he go, and Clovis gets shot.
+It is downplayed in that Slide himself remains calm, does his best to keep them calm and keeps trying to talk them into surrendering peacefully.
+Building rapport with a hostage taker is exactly what you are supposed to do to deescalate a hostage situation.
+He also takes the opportunity to escape when it's presented to him.

 - Toplessness from the Back: Lou Jean, as she undresses in the trailer that she and Clovis have broken into.

-- Very Loosely Based on a True Story: The opening title card says the movie is based on a true event that happeend in Texas in 1969, but much was changed.
+- Very Loosely Based on a True Story: The opening title card says the movie is based on a true event that happened in Texas in 1969, but much was changed.
 The wife didn't break the husband out of jail; he had been paroled two weeks earlier.
 They were not setting out to see their kid, but were just driving around when the officer tried to pull them over.
 They didn't kidnap the cop on the spur of the moment, but instead called for help with the idea of hijacking the police car.
 And while the story in the film unfolds over a couple of days, the real-life incident only took a few hours.